Follow my blog with Bloglovin

 Yes, Owens had fouled on his first two jumps, and only managed to romp home off his third and final try, in the qualifying round, which was ruled as okay by officials.
 In his second attempt, Jesse’s toes had kissed the bank of earth encircling the take-off board.
 Flop.
 One last chance remained.
 It was at this stage, that Lutz Long, Germany’s numero uno and Owens’ most serious challenger for the title, walked up to his American rival and advised him to place a towel before the take-off mark.
 The idea worked.
 The rest is history, a silver-lining and triumph of sporting spirit over competition.

-Jesse’s third gold came in the 200m race, with a new Olympic record timing of 20.07 seconds, which, incidentally, also made him the first since the turn of the last century to win three individual gold medals in the globe’s premier sports event.
+Jesse’s third gold came in the 200m race, with a new Olympic record timing of 20.07 seconds, which, incidentally, also made him the first since the turn of the last century to win three individual gold medals in the globe’s premier sports news event.
 As the television cameras swerved, for the first time ever at the Olympics, and captured some great shots for posterity, Owens had not called it quits yet.
 The fourth medal came almost by default, when Jesse, who was not included in the original 4x100m relay team, got into the unit – thanks to a rumour that a crack Panzer squad was ready to upset the American applecart only to accumulate a huge lead.
 This paved the way for the Yankee team to doodle a terrific win with relative ease.

 Jesse, the poor black boy, was on top of the world.
 Paradoxically, it just wasn’t from a different perspective.
 While Hitler may not have given him his full hand, what was most bemoaning was the eerie silence of the White House, juxtaposed by shoddy coverage in the US media.
 Worse still, the Atlanta Constitution, a liberal newspaper, did not carry a single picture of Owens.
 In sharp contrast, the German press was chock-a-block for a sporting hero.
 All thanks to Joseph Goebbels’ PR-fiat, and Nazi Germany’s extreme flair for details: “Care should be taken not to offend Negro athletes.”